mmtauber/rock-paper-scissors/README.md

 A fun example of this can be found here: http://www.blprnt.com/smartrockets/

-In the above example a rocket's fitness is measured by how close to got to the target.
+In the above example a rocket's fitness is measured by how close it got to the target.